jamal1234/first_app/README.markdown

 methods.
 You can read more about Active Record in link:files/vendor/rails/activerecord/README.html.

-The controller and view are handled by the Action Pack, which handles both layers by its two parts: Action View and Action Controller.
+The controller and view are handled by the Action Pack, which handledles both layers by its two parts: Action View and Action Controller.
 These two layers are bundled in a single package due to their heavy interdependence.
 This is unlike the relationship between the Active Record and Action Pack that is much